-Moving to the second step of the estimation method, I hold constant the routelevel consumption premiums $(\chi{s(i)jk})$ that were generated in the first step and expand the data to include the four distinct periods of ferry service.
+Moving to the second step of the estimation method, I hold constant the route-level consumption premiums $(\chi{s(i)jk})$ that were generated in the first step and expand the data to include the four distinct periods of ferry service.
 Holding route preferences $(\chi{s(i)jk})$ constant, I limit the model to generate the route-level ferry treatment effects calculated in the regression analysis $(F^l \text{ and } F^h)$.
 I allow the worker-type specific consumption premiums for ferry service $(\rho{s(i)=l,F(jk)=1}, \rho{s(i)=h,F(jk)=1})$ to adjust to generate the correct change in commuter flow.
-For example, ρ{h1} will adjust so that a ferry connection induces an average of 4.882 additional high-income workers to select a ferry-serviced route relative to the average change in workers selecting nonferry-serviced routes.
-I allow the vectors of period-specific rents to adjust to clear the housing market by attracting the correct number of residents to each tract, though a tract's mix of low and high-income workers may change.
+For example, ρ{h1} will adjust so that a ferry connection induces an average of 4.882 additional higher-income workers to select a ferry-serviced route relative to the average change in workers selecting non-ferry-serviced routes.
+I allow the vectors of period-specific rents to adjust to clear the housing market by attracting the correct number of residents to each tract, though a tract's mix of low and higher-income workers may change.

-Positive ferry amenity values $(F^l \text{ and } F^h)$ will push up demand to live in tracts that are connected by a ferry route.
-The increase in demand, and constant housing supply, results in an increase in rents.
-The increase in rents affects both low and high-income workers as they compete in a common housing market.
+Positive ferry amenity values (F^l and F^h) will push up demand to live in tracts that are connected by a ferry route.
+The increase in demand, and fixed housing supply, results in an increase in rents.
+The increase in rents affects both low and higher-income workers as they compete in a common housing market.